 Shapes

 Use the Shape class to paint a geometrical figure.
-You can control what kind of shape is drawn and how it is stroked and filled.
+You can control what kind of shape is drawn and how its outline is stroked and how its interior is filled.

 Shapes, like TextBlocks and Pictures, are "atomic" objects -- they cannot contain any other objects.
 So a Shape will never draw some text or an image.